 Jenny Craig and WW (Weight Watchers) are two heavyweight names in the diet industry, but which one is best?
+That really depends.
+While WW is top rated and costs less, some people prefer the convenience of meal delivery.
 In the battle of Jenny Craig versus Weight Watchers, let’s consider these factors:

 But first, here’s an overview of how each diet of these popular diets work: